 Pros and cons of safety stock

-Safety stock provides you with a safeguard if there is a sudden change in demand for your products.
+This type of stock will provide you with a safeguard if there is a sudden change in demand for your products.
 Supply and demand can fluctuate without notice, so many retailers store additional items for peace of mind.
-That said, safety stock is expensive.
+That said, the stock will be quite expensive.
 If you keep too many products in your inventory, you might be holding them for an extended period of time.

 Determining safety stock value